It’s Summertime! NYU Tandon Invites NYC Students And Teachers To Dive Into STEM

 - CrEST (Creativity in Engineering, Science, and Technology): In this “camp within a camp,” high school students who were trained during the CrEST Spring term work with NYU Tandon graduate and undergraduate students to run a series of one-week workshops for hundreds of middle school students in summer camps run by some of the city’s most prominent nonprofit organizations, including CAMBA, Good Shepherd Services, and Grand Street Settlement.
 Participants learn about electronics, circuitry, mechanical systems, physical computing, robotics, and other STEM disciplines.

-- CS4CS (Computer Science for Cyber Security): This initiative introduces young women in high school to programming, virtuous hacking, and digital forensics during an intensive and supportive three-week program designed to encourage them to pursue educational opportunities in cybersecurity — a field that is growing at more than 10 times the overall job market.
+- CS4CS (Computer Science for Cyber Security): This is a free three-week summer program providing an introduction on the fundamentals of cybersecurity and computer science while breaking down barriers and encouraging the cybersecurity professionals of the future to celebrate women and minorities in STEM.
+The initiative introduces high school students to programming, virtuous hacking, and digital forensics during an intensive and supportive three-week program designed to encourage them to pursue educational opportunities in cybersecurity — a field that is growing at more than 10 times the overall job market.
 At the conclusion, students get to be cyber-detectives in a mystery involving the theft of Wonder Woman’s iconic lasso.

 - Science of Smart Cities: In this highly successful program developed by NYU Tandon and shared internationally, middle school students learn about energy, urban infrastructure, transportation, and wireless communications — aspects of science and engineering that make cities more livable, efficient, sustainable, and safer.
 At the conclusion of the program, participants stage a Smart Cities Exposition, demonstrating their ideas, devices, smart buildings and infrastructure.
 More than 600 students have completed the program since its inception.